getconversio/node-bigcommerce/README.md

 ## Logging

 There are 2 levels of logging which can be set in the config during instantiation.
-By default the logging level is set to 'errors', but for further debugging the log level of 'info' can be set:
+By default the logging level is set to 'errors'.
+For more verbose debugging the log level of 'info' can be set:

 ```javascript
 var BigCommerce = require('node-bigcommerce');